 It took four rescue attempts to bring the last surviving member of the Donner Party to safety in April 1847.
 Nearly half of the emigrants had perished during one of the most brutal winters on record, and many of those who lived admitted that some members of the party had cannibalized the dead.
 The gruesome specter of cannibalism has hung over the episode ever since.
-But this morbid detail has obscured some of the most intriguing details, like the following facts, about this remarkable chapter in American history.
+But this morbid detail has obscured some of the most intriguing details - which we delve into below - about this remarkable chapter in American history.

 1. Abraham Lincoln was almost a member of the Donner Party.

 As a young lawyer in Springfield, Illinois, Lincoln often helped his friend James F. Reed in business matters.
 The two had been messmates during the Blackhawk War, and Lincoln counseled Reed through bankruptcy proceedings shortly before the latter left for California.
 According to one historian, Lincoln considered joining the Donner Party, but his wife Mary Todd was strongly opposed to the idea.
 American history might look very different if the future president and his family had made the ill-fated voyage.

 2. An intercepted letter may have sealed the Donner Party's fate.

 Most historians agree that the Donner Party’s fatal mistake was taking the Hastings Cutoff.
 It put them almost a month behind schedule and severely depleted their resources before the critical last stage of their journey.
 But the emigrants might have returned to the main trail if they’d received a letter left for them at the southwestern Wyoming trading post of mountain man Jim Bridger.